 How to create strong passphrases:

-- Separate each word with a hyphen, space, period, capitalized first letter or number to add more complexity to your passphrase.
+- Use a combination of uppercase and lowercase letters, numbers, and symbols.
+This combination makes it more difficult for cybercriminals to guess your passphrase through brute force attacks.
+To make it easier to remember, separate each word with a hyphen, space, period, capitalized first letter or number to add more complexity to your passphrase.

-- To remember your passphrase, create a story that ties all the words together.
+- To remember your passphrase, use a sentence or phrase that is meaningful to you, such as a favorite quote, song lyric, or personal mantra.
+Another option is to create a story that ties all the words together.
 For example, if your passphrase is “Lyrics-Unicorn-Stained-Fancy”, the story could be that, You sang lyrics to a unicorn but during the concert you stained your fancy shirt.

 What not to do when creating a new passphrase:

 - Don’t repeat passphrases.
-At the very least, your email, bank and health accounts should have different unique passphrases for each specific account.
 Using the same passphrase among multiple accounts may be convenient, but it increases your vulnerability to hacking.
 If you use the same passphrase across different accounts, a hacker only needs to breach one account to get your login credentials for all your other accounts.

 - Don’t use personal information like your pet’s name, your birthdate or your hometown.
 A hacker can quickly figure out this information based on your social media accounts and other information available online.
 People who know you personally might even try to login in to one of your accounts this way.

-- Don’t replace letters in your passphrase with numbers or symbols.
-Swapping in an “@” symbol for an “A” may have worked in the early 2000s, but nowadays hackers can guess “[email protected]” just as easily as they can guess “password.”
+- Don’t replace letters in your passphrase with common substitutes.
+Swapping in an “@” symbol for an “A” may have worked in the past, but nowadays hackers can guess “p@ssw0rd” just as easily as they can guess “password.”
 Instead, use hyphens, spaces, periods, capitalized letters or numbers to separate each word and add more complexity.

 Bonus tip: Don’t store passphrases on sticky notes, spreadsheets or digital documents.
 It might seem practical to store your passphrases this way, but if it falls into the wrong hands all your accounts will be compromised.
 If you can’t recite your passphrases from memory, consider using a password manager that encrypts your data.